 Unlawful Subletting Profit Order for £100,974.94

-The news that a defendant was ordered to pay to pay Westminster City Council £100,974.94 has attracted attention from the BBC and national newspapers.
-However almost all the reporting described the penalty as “a fine”.
+The news that a defendant was ordered to pay Westminster City Council £100,974.94 has attracted attention from the BBC and national newspapers.
+However, almost all the reporting described the penalty as “a fine”.
 This is a fundamental misunderstanding of what happened.
 The order was for repayment of unlawfully obtained profits under section 5 of the Prevention of Social Housing Fraud Act 2013 These were not criminal proceedings, but a case brought by Westminster Council for possession of the property.
 The tenant was in breach of tenancy conditions by not using the property as their main or principle home.

 It would have been open for the council to prosecute in the criminal courts under section 1 of the Prevention of Social Housing Fraud Act which provides: